We'd like to introduce to you some of the people who guide our responsible approach to banking — our directors and our

+We'd like to introduce to you some of the people who guide our responsible approach to banking — our directors and our**

+>

-Anne-Marie is a former CEO of HESTA, the industry superannuation fund for health and community services, and Company Secretary to its trustee company H.E.S.T Australia Ltd. Prior to this role, she was Branch Secretary of the Australian Education Union and a teacher.
+> Anne-Marie is a former CEO of HESTA, the industry superannuation fund for health and community services, and Company Secretary to its trustee company H.E.S.T Australia Ltd. Prior to this role, she was Branch Secretary of the Australian Education Union and a teacher.

+>

-She holds Bachelors of Arts and Education, Diplomas of Education and Financial Services, and a Certificate of Super Practice from the Australian Institute of Superannuation Trustees.
+> She holds Bachelors of Arts and Education, Diplomas of Education and Financial Services, and a Certificate of Super Practice from the Australian Institute of Superannuation Trustees.
 She is also a graduate of the Australian Institute of Company Directors.

+>

-Damien was appointed Managing Director of Bank Australia on 1 September 2011 after serving as General Manager of Corporate Services and Company Secretary.
-Damien has 25 years of experience in the customer owned banking sector.
+> Damien was appointed Managing Director of Bank Australia on 1 September 2011 after serving as General Manager of Corporate Services and Company Secretary.
+Damien has over 20 years of experience in the customer owned banking sector.

+>

-Damien is responsible for bank operations.
+> Damien is responsible for bank operations.
 He works with the board to set strategy, monitor performance and budget and to ensure the bank adheres to all prudential, legal and compliance matters.